Jason Horne-Francis: AFL career

+In 2026, Horne-Francis won the John Cahill Medal as Port Adelaide's Best and Fairest.

 Personal life

 Growing up, Horne-Francis supported the Fremantle Dockers.
 He dropped out of school in year 11 to work at the Fleurieu Milk Company; he credits this experience, as well as his stepfather's influence, with maturing him as a person.
 Born Jason Horne, in 2021 he added the Francis name after his stepfather, former AFL player Fabian Francis.

-As an adult Horne-Francis learned that he had partial indigenous heritage through his biological father, whom he has no contact with.
+As an adult, Horne-Francis learned that he has Indigenous heritage through his biological father, with whom he has no contact.
 This connects him to the Wardaman people in the Northern Territory.